bccfilkom-be/bccli/README.md

 bccli init todo
 ```

-This will create a new folder ``todo`` with the following structure:
+This will create the project structure inside todo folder with the following structure:
 ```bash
 todo/
 ├── cmd/